Pickled hot peppers are a tasty condiment used with many Asian dishes.

 - 3 garlic cloves

-- Cook vinegar, water, and sugar until sugar is completely dissolved and mixture reaches a soft boil.
+- Cook 1 ¼ cup vinegar, ½ cup water, and 1 ¼ cup sugar until sugar is completely dissolved and mixture reaches a soft boil.

 - Remove from heat and cool until room temperature.